 - 2-3 drops pink food coloring gel

-Preheat oven to 350° F. Line a 9” x 9” pan with foil extending over the edges.
-Spray the foil lightly with non-stick spray.
+- Preheat the oven temperature to 350° F. Line a 9” x 9” baking pan with foil extending over the sides of the pan.
+Spray the foil lightly with non-stick cooking spray.

-In a medium bowl, whisk together flour, baking powder, salt.
+- In a medium bowl, whisk to combine flour, baking powder, salt.

-Place vegetable shortening in a large microwave safe bowl and microwave about 1 minute until melted.
+- Place vegetable shortening in a large microwave safe mixing bowl and microwave about 1 minute until melted.

-Into the bowl of melted shortening mix in the sugar.
+- Into the bowl of melted shortening mix in the sugar.
 Add the eggs, yolks, and vanilla.
 Mix with a large spoon until smooth.
-Gradually stir in the flour mixture until combined.
+Gradually stir in the dry ingredients until combined and a dough forms.

-Spread the lemon batter evenly into the prepared pan.
-Pour the strawberry batter over the lemon batter, then use a rubber spatula to gently spread evenly over the lemon batter without disturbing the lemon layer.
+- Spread the lemon mixture in an even layer into the prepared pan.
+Pour the strawberry layer over the lemon batter, then use a rubber spatula to gently spread evenly without disturbing the lemon layer.

-Bake for 30-35 minutes until golden brown and a toothpick inserted in center comes out clean.
+- Bake for 30-35 minutes until a golden brown color and a toothpick inserted in center comes out clean.